MicrosoftDocs/defender-docs/defender-endpoint/configure-proxy-internet.md

 > reg add "HKLM\SOFTWARE\Policies\Microsoft\Windows Advanced Threat Protection" /v PreferStaticProxyForHttpRequest /t REG_DWORD /d 1 /f
 > ```
 >
-> The above registry value is applicable only starting with MsSense.exe version 10.8210.* and later, or version 10.8049.* and later.
+> The registry value mentioned earlier is applicable only starting with MsSense.exe version `10.8210.*` and later, or version `10.8049.*` and later.

 ## Configure a static proxy for Microsoft Defender Antivirus